 Audio commentary by director Mark Rosman and actors Eileen Davidson and Kathryn McNeil

 Interviews with director Mark Rosman, actors Harley Jane Kozak, Eileen Davidson, and Kathryn McNeil, composer Richard Band, and producer Igo Kantor

 Meanwhile, here’s our previous coverage of the movie:

 ‘Sorority Sisters… Sisters in Life.
 Sisters in Death.’

-The House on Sorority Row is a 1982 American slasher horror feature film about a group of young women who are stalked and murdered in revenge for a past prank; read on for reviews.
+The House on Sorority Row is a 1982 American slasher horror film about a group of young women who are stalked and murdered in revenge for a past prank.
+Also released as House of Evil

 Written and directed by Mark Rosman (The Invader; Evolver; Mutant [uncredited]), with additional dialogue by a Bobby Fine, the VAE Productions movie stars Kate McNeil, Eileen Davidson, Janis Ward and Robin Meloy.